 - Parishioners are asked not to congregate outside the Church/Chapel Building after each celebration

 - The faithful are encouraged to have the ‘COVIDsafe’ app active on their mobile device where they have the capacity to do so (note: this is not a requirement of attendance)

-- Parishes must submit a completed COVID-19 Safety Plans issued by the NSW Government to the Office of the Bishop
+- Parishes must submit a completed COVID-19 Safety Plan issued by the NSW Government to the Office of the Bishop:

 - Keep a record of name and a mobile number or email address for all worshippers, staff, volunteers, visitors and contractors for a period of at least 28 days after their attendance at the parish for any event or reason.
 Ensure records are used only for the purposes of tracing COVID-19